 504.1 - Student Health and Immunization Certificates

-Students desiring to participate in athletic activities will have a physical examination by a licensed physician and provide proof of such examination to the school district.
-A physical examination is recommended for students enrolling in kindergarten or first grade.
-A physical examination, and proof of such examination, may be recommended by district administration for students in other grades enrolling for the first time in the school district.
+Students desiring to participate in athletic activities or enrolling in kindergarten or first grade in the district will have a physical examination by a licensed healthcare provider and provide proof of such examination to the district.
+A physical examination and proof of such examination may be required by the administration for students in other grades enrolling for the first time in the district.

-A copy of the physical examination form signed by the physician will be on file at the student’s attendance center.
-Each student will submit an up-to-date certificate of health upon the request of the superintendent [or designee].
+A certificate of health stating the results of a physical examination and signed by the licensed healthcare provider is on file at the attendance center.
+Each student will submit an up-to-date certificate of health upon the request of the superintendent.
 Failure to provide this information may be grounds for disciplinary action.

-Students enrolling for the first time in the school district will also submit a certificate of immunization against Diphtheria, Pertussis, Tetanus, Poliomyelitis, Rubeola, Rubella, Hepatitis B, Varicella, the meningococcal vaccine, and other immunizations required by law.
-The student may be admitted provisionally to the attendance center if the student has not yet completed the immunization process but is in the process of doing so.
-Failure to meet the immunization requirements after the provisional period will be grounds for suspension, expulsion, or denial of admission.
-Upon recommendation of the Iowa Department of Education and the Iowa Department of Health & Human Services, students entering the school district for the first time may be required to pass a TB test prior to admission.
-The school district may conduct TB tests of current students.
+Students enrolling for the first time in the district will also submit a certificate of immunization as required by law.
+The student may be admitted conditionally to the attendance center if the student has not yet completed the immunization process but is in the process of doing so.
+Failure to meet the immunization requirements will be grounds for suspension, expulsion, or denial of admission.
+Upon recommendation of the Iowa Department of Education and the Iowa Department of Health and Human Services, students entering the district for the first time may be required to pass a TB test prior to admission.
+The district may conduct TB tests of current students.

 Exemptions from the immunization requirement in this policy will be allowed only for medical or religious reasons recognized under the law.
-The student must provide a valid Iowa Department of Health & Human Services Certificate of Immunization Exemption to be exempt from this policy.
+The student must provide a valid Iowa State Department of Health Certificate of Immunization Exemption to be exempt from this policy.
+The district will include information related to immunization requirements as well as exemption requirements in the district’s registration documentation as well as on the district’s website.

 Adopted: 6/70